I did it by following these 3 steps:

 Let’s break down the 3 things I did above into a bit more detail to give you a solid plan of action.

 It’s simple.
-If you consume less calories than you expend then you will lose weight.
+If you consume fewer calories than you expend, then you will lose weight.

 The problem lies in finding that calorie balance.

 Typically, people will: